Former USPS worker charged, accused of stealing nearly $1.7M in checks from mail

 Muchimba was accused of depositing checks from the mail into his own bank account between October 2021 and March 2023.

-Michimba had been working at a D.C. branch of the United States Postal Service since 2020.
+Michimba had been working at a D.C. branch of the USPS since 2020.
 He was placed on off-duty status in March, following the launch of a federal investigation.

-What the USPS does with lost mail — and how you might get it back
+More than 1 million L.A.
+County residents living with food insecurity, USC study shows

 Muchimba’s scheme involved the removal of the payee’s name from the checks, after which he would instead write his own name.
 Many of the checks were U.S. Treasury checks, and the complaint said that Muchimba was spotted on bank surveillance cameras taking the money out of ATM machines.